shilpasaini/homeworkAssg/README.md

 ### Assumptions
 * Remove items from the cart if cart is not empty already.
 * The code will be used to test for search terms from test data.
-* The selected item should have only color.
-There should not be any option to choose color or size while adding item to cart.
+* The selected item should not have any additional selection options like size, color etc.
-* 'Add to Cart' button is reponsive all the time.
-Sometime it donot respond with selenium driver whihc cause test case to fail.
+* 'Add to Cart' button is repond to click all the time.
+Sometime it does not respond with selenium driver which causes test case to fail.

 ### Instructions to run the code
 * Copy the repo using command "git clone https://github.com/shilpasaini/homeworkAssg.git" .